Bulletin #7038, Maple Syrup Quality Control Manual

 Cleanliness and Maple Syrup Quality

 The most important contributor to maple syrup quality is cleanliness.
-Microorganisms, bacteria and yeast are enemies of high quality syrup.
+Microorganisms, bacteria, and yeast are enemies of high-quality syrup.
 They affect both color and flavor.
-Since these culprits are found on unclean equipment, and may grow rapidly in sap and syrup, careful sanitary practices are critical when you collect sap, and make, pack and store syrup.
+Since these culprits are found on unclean equipment and may grow rapidly in sap and syrup, careful sanitary practices are critical when collecting sap and making, packing, and storing syrup.

 Sanitizers and Maple Syrup Quality

-One part unscented household chlorine bleach (such as unscented Clorox™) to 20 parts of clean water may be used for rinsing, but you’ll need to flush equipment afterwards with clean, clear water.
-Don’t use a stronger solution, or let the solution stand in galvanized equipment, because flavor problems may result.
+One part of unscented household chlorine bleach (such as unscented Clorox™) to 20 parts of clean water may be used for rinsing, but you’ll need to flush equipment afterward with clean, potable water.
+Don’t use a stronger solution or leave the solution in contact with equipment for an extended period of time because flavor problems may result.

-Remember that anything added to sap, even in minute quantities, will become concentrated as the sap is boiled to syrup, causing an off-flavor.
-Plenty of “elbow grease” and lots of clean, hot water are the best cleaning agents for maple syrup equipment.
+Remember that anything added to sap, even in minute quantities, will become concentrated as the sap is boiled to syrup, causing an off flavor.
+Plenty of “elbow grease” and lots of clean, hot water (especially permeate from the RO) are the best cleaning agents for maple syrup equipment.

 Quality Begins in the Sugarbush

-Before using spouts, sanitize them.
-First, clean them and dip-rinse them in a chlorine bleach solution (one part of unscented chlorine bleach to 20 parts of water).
+There are many types of spouts on the market.
+Options from low porosity plastics, stainless steel, and even those containing silver nanoparticles.
+If reusing spouts, sanitize them by cleaning off debris and dip-rinsing them in a chlorine bleach solution (one part of unscented chlorine bleach to 20 parts of water).
 Then rinse them thoroughly in hot water.
-(As a substitute for the dip-rinse, metal spouts may be boiled in clean water.)
-A sanitized spout will keep the tap hole open longer, increasing sap yield, and will help to keep tubing lines free of microorganisms.
+(Metal spouts may be boiled in clean water as a substitute for the dip-rinse.)
+It is recommended that spouts and droplines be replaced every 3 years.
+Using new or sanitized spout and droplines will keep the tap hole open longer, increase sap yield, and help keep tubing lines free of microorganisms.

 Buckets and Pails

 Scrub buckets and pails thoroughly by hand or by machine with hot water.
-If you use a chlorine bleach solution to sanitize them (one part unscented household chlorine bleach to 20 parts water), take care to rinse each bucket well.
-Do this at the end of the season so next year’s work is easier, and to prevent metal deterioration.
+If you use a chlorine bleach solution to sanitize them (one part unscented household chlorine bleach to 20 parts water), take care to rinse each bucket well with warm water.
+Avoid scented soaps, and always rinse soaps with sufficient warm water.
+Do this at the end of the season so next year’s work is easier, to fully remove soap residues, and to prevent metal deterioration.
+Avoid non-food-grade plastic buckets and galvanized metal buckets for collection.
+Galvanized buckets very commonly contain lead that is likely to leach into the sap.

 Installing Pipeline for High Quality Production

-Pipeline, tubing and conduits helps the sugarmaker get the freshest possible sap to the sugarhouse.
-“Down hill, straight and tight” is a slogan to keep in mind when installing tubing.
-Pipeline that sags, or is not pitched enough may retain sap, which can develop microorganisms as it ages, lowering syrup quality.
-Use pipeline that’s wide enough to move sap quickly, so you maintain the sap’s high quality.
+Pipelines, tubing, and conduits help the sugarmaker get the freshest possible sap to the sugarhouse.
+“Downhill, straight (generally), and tight” is a slogan to keep in mind when installing tubing.
+The pipeline that sags or is not pitched enough may retain sap, which can develop microorganisms as it ages, lowering syrup quality.
+Use a pipeline that’s wide enough to move sap quickly so you maintain the sap’s high quality.

 Install tubing that’s specific for maple syrup production.
 Tubing companies have designed products that move large volumes of sap long distances in favorable conditions.
-Non-commercial materials, such as black plastic water pipe, which draws heat from the sun, should be used with care or not used at all.
-Sap flowing long distances in dark pipeline exposed to the sun may reach temperatures as high as 80 degrees, even though air temperatures are much lower.
+Non-commercial materials, such as black plastic water pipe, which draws heat from the sun, should be used carefully or not at all.
+Sap flowing long distances in dark pipelines exposed to the sun may reach temperatures as high as 80℉, even though air temperatures are much lower.

-No matter what piping you use, be certain that lines have no sags; sags trap the sap, and permit bacteria growth.
+No matter what piping you use, ensure lines have no sags; sags trap the sap and permit bacteria growth.
+Strong and tight support wires and support posts, where needed, will ensure that maple tubing maintains a consistent downward slope and drainage.

-If you use pipe that is not designed specifically for sap collection, it must be of high grade, the kind that is designed for drinking water.
-Be certain that all tubing is made of food-grade materials.
+If you use a pipe that is not designed specifically for sap collection, it must be made of food-grade materials.

 Clean Tubing and Quality